Cologne 06.–09.11.2025 #artcologne2025

 Which works are particularly interesting?

-There will be some exciting new additions on display this year.
-They demonstrate the enormous diversity of our collection.
-Visitors to the fair can look forward to the video work ‘Le Chant de Maison’ (2022) by Annika Kahrs.
-In this work, the artist explores the interface between art and music, while also highlighting the social and cultural dimensions of acoustic information in the performance shown.
-The focus is on an abandoned church belonging to the weavers' guild – a place that symbolises the tension between traditional craftsmanship and modern technology.
-One of Gregor Hildebrandt's cassette type cases will be on display.
-The artist works with analogue data carriers – in this case cassette boxes – and breathes new, invisible life into the work through the musical history of the material.
+Of course, all of the works are very interesting, but this year there will be some exciting new additions to the LBBW collection on display.
+They show how enormously diverse our collection is.
+Visitors to the fair can look forward to the video work “Le Chant de Maison” (2022) by Annika Kahrs.
+In this work, the artist explores the intersection of art and music, while also highlighting the social and cultural dimensions of acoustic information in the performance shown.
+The focus is on an abandoned church belonging to the weavers' guild – a place that symbolizes the tension between traditional craftsmanship and modern technology.

 Author: Alexandra Wach